awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-cluster-kdc.md

 The KDC running on the master node needs a principal added for the local host and for each user that you create on the cluster\.
 You may also create HDFS directories for each user if they need to connect to the cluster and run Hadoop jobs\.
 Similarly, configure the SSH service to enable GSSAPI authentication, which is required for Kerberos\.
 After you enable GSSAPI, restart the SSH service\.

 The easiest way to accomplish these tasks is to submit a step to the cluster\.
 The following example submits a bash script `configurekdc.sh` to the cluster you created in the previous step, referencing its cluster ID\.
 The script is saved to Amazon S3\.
-Alternatively, you could connect to the master node using an EC2 key pair to run the commands or submit the step during cluster creation\.
+Alternatively, you can connect to the master node using an EC2 key pair to run the commands or submit the step during cluster creation\.

 ```
 aws emr add-steps --cluster-id j-01234567 --steps Type=CUSTOM_JAR,Name=CustomJAR,ActionOnFailure=CONTINUE,Jar=s3://myregion.elasticmapreduce/libs/script-runner/script-runner.jar,Args=["s3://mybucket/configurekdc.sh"]